 These three traits are needed characteristics for productive leadership.

-For more insights from Micheal Useem checkout the video below.
+For more strong leadership styles from Micheal Useem checkout the video below.

 Strong Leadership Styles Posts and Articles

 Are you trying to grow strong leadership styles?
-Here are some more articles for leadership development to consider.
+Here are some more articles on leadership development to consider.